-Curriculum Development Team: Michael W. Posey, Ph.D.
-Brenda Jones, Ph.D., Lead Faculty Tom McClain, M.A., Lead Faculty Advisory Board (listed on page 248)
+Curriculum developed in collaboration with the International Institute for Innovative Instruction and: Brenda Jones, Ph.D., Lead Faculty Tom McClain, M.A., Lead Faculty Advisory Board (listed on page 252)

 When it comes to organizations and individuals operating in the public eye, managing information flow and maintaining a positive image in the marketplace is paramount to achieving a favorable public opinion.
 Franklin University's Public Relations program is designed to provide students a solid foundation of knowledge about the public relations industry as well as the skill sets specific to today's public relations professionals.